eclipse-color-theme/eclipse-color-theme/README.md

 for all available keys) and set up the syntax colouring using the colours defined there.

 3. Open the editor's preferences file, e.g. *workspace/.metadata/.plugins/org.eclipse.core.runtime/.settings/org.eclipse.cdt.ui.prefs*
-and create a new subclass of `ThemePreferenceMapper` where you map the colour theme's keys to those of the editor.
-In the future, all mappings will be defined as XML, so you might as well see if the capabilities of the `GenericMapper` are sufficient for your mapping (it doesn't support custom entries or dependent entries right yet).
-If so, just create a new xml file named after the plugin ID in the `mapper` package.
+and create a new XML file named after the plugin ID in the `mapper` package which maps the colour theme's keys to those of the editor.

 4. Instantiate and add your mapper in `ColorThemeManager`.